Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Compression socks and wrist splint– I never thought about using compression socks for when my legs were so swollen, but I wish I had!
 One of my maternity pants were boot cut but looked like skinny jeans because my legs were so swollen.
 I did, however, use a wrist splint especially when I was sleeping and it helped a lot, I was able to sleep a little better.

-Possible complications with twins
+Possible complications when expecting twins

 In the first trimester, you can experience bleeding from your uterus stretching out, but this is completely normal.
 This happened to me twice and both times I thought I was miscarrying, but it turned out they were fine.